- What is severe asthma?

 'Airway remodelling' means the way someone's airways can change over time with the walls of the airways becoming thicker so the airway itself is narrower and it's harder to breathe.
 This can happen if someone has severe asthma - or if they're not managing their asthma well, and having frequent asthma attacks.
 It's not altogether clear what causes airway remodelling but lots of studies suggest that inflammation and poor asthma control play an important part.
 Long term exposure to pollutants, for example at work, increases the risk of permanent thickening of the airways.

-You might have poor asthma control because it's been hard to find the right medicines that work for you, or perhaps you're not taking your medicines exactly as prescribed.
+You might have poor asthma control because it's taking time to find the medicines that work for you, or perhaps you're not taking your medicines exactly as prescribed.

 Whatever the reason, if you're having lots of symptoms all of the time over a long period of time then there's a risk your airways will become permanently narrowed, scarred and inflamed which can mean your symptoms get worse.